KMWacker/growthdata/README.md

 This branch of the "growthdata" package contains the STATA codes and data necessary to reproduce our WBPRWP.

-WBPRWP_analysis.do explains what data to load and contains all relevant commands.
+1_WBPRWP_analysis.do explains what data to load and contains all relevant commands.

-Since the "dominance" analysis (for economic relevance) takes several hours (possibly > 1 day) to compile, we have separated those commands in the file WBPRWP_dominance.do
+Since the "dominance" analysis (for economic relevance) takes several hours (possibly > 1 day) to compile, we have separated those commands in the file 2_WBPRWP_dominance.do

-The WBPRWP_relevance files contain key variables/parameters from the dominance analysis and calculated 'standardized beta coefficients', as well as the STATA code lines (in the .xlsx file) to reproduce the scatter plots depicting economic relevance.
-Also see the code file "Figure1" in this repository for that purpose.
+Files with the prefix 3 contain all information for the analysis in section 5.2: The file 3b_WBPRWP_relevance.csv contains the dominance statistics estimated in 2_WBPRWP_dominance.do and the standardized beta coefficients (which are calculated in the Excel file 3a_WBPRWP_relevance.xlsx).
+Also see the code file "3_Figure1" in this repository.